 All of the approaches discussed so far tier the agency based on some attribute of the agency.
 Its size.
 Its reputation.
 The level it prices itself.
 But what about from the advertiser’s perspective?

 Our preferred approach is to use tiering to classify the importance of the agency to a specific advertiser.
-As we saw with the pricing approach, the cost of the agency is flexible, depending on the client.
-Just as the importance of the agency in the relationship is dependent on the client too.
+As we saw with the pricing approach, the agency’s cost is flexible, depending on the client.
+Just as the importance of the agency in the relationship also depends on the client.

 We think of the tiers not just as one, two and three.
-Instead we think of Strategic, Specialist and Generalist.
-The tier is defined by the role the agency plays in the advertiser’s roster of agencys and in delivering the marketing plan.
+Instead, we think of Strategic, Specialist and Generalist.
+The tier is defined by the agency’s role in the advertiser’s roster of agencies and in delivering the marketing plan.

-- Strategic (tier one) agencies are those who play an essential or significant role in developing and delivering the marketing communications strategy or plan.
-Typically, there is only between one and – at the very most five – of these in tier one.
+- Strategic (tier one) agencies play an essential or significant role in developing and delivering the marketing communications strategy or plan.
+Typically, there is only between one and – at the very most, five – of these in tier one.

-- Specialist (tier two) are those agencies and suppliers who bring significant and particular skills and capabilities to the supplier roster required by the marketing communications strategy or plan.
+- Specialists (tier two) are those agencies and suppliers who bring significant and particular skills and capabilities to the supplier roster required by the marketing communications strategy or plan.

-- Generalists (tier three) are those suppliers who provide general skills and capabilities which may be shared across a number of suppliers and agencies and therefore are more general by definition.
+- Generalists (tier three) are those suppliers who provide general skills and capabilities which may be shared across several suppliers and agencies and therefore are more general by definition.
 This is usually the largest component of any marketing supplier roster.

-The obvious thought for most advertising-based marketers is their creative and media agency would be tier one, others such as digital, shopper, promotions are tier two, and the rest are tier three.
+The obvious thought for most advertising-based marketers is their creative and media agency would be tier one, such as digital and shopper promotions are tier two, and the rest are tier three.
 But the fact is this strategy profile is becoming less common.

-Those with e-commerce core to their strategy will be placing SEO/SEM, digital media and customer analytics in tier one and a content agency (in-house or external) in tier two.
-Others with a focus more on customer experience strategy will place social media, experiential and digital in tier one and media and other traditional agencies in tiers two and three.
+Those with e-commerce core to their strategy will place SEO/SEM, digital media and customer analytics in tier one and a content agency (in-house or external) in tier two.
+Others focusing more on customer experience strategy will place social media, experiential and digital in tier one and media and other traditional agencies in tiers two and three.

-Our Strategic Supplier Alignment service helps you to untangle your supplier roster and understand its strengths and weaknesses to improve your performance.
-Learn more here
+Learn more about our Agency Roster Alignment service, which untangles your supplier roster and understand its strengths and weaknesses to improve performance.